ARMmbed/mbed-os/README.md

   application via main.cpp.
 Be sure to have only 1 main().
 If using a custom main() then you can either have this in the TESTS directory or at the top level example directory.
 - The tests should pass.
 If not, time to debug!!
-- For other targets, please change the target’s ID string in the test command above to the appropriate one.
-You can check the supported targets from mbed CLI using “mbed target --supported”.
+- For other targets, please change the target ID string in the test command above to the appropriate one.
+You can check the supported targets from mbed CLI using `mbed target --supported`.

 The output should be like this: